 Heritage Hill State Park accepts selected donations for its artifact and archival collections.
-Before we accept an item into the collection, it is reviewed by our Artifacts Committee.
+Before we accept an item into the collection, it is reviewed by our Artifacts Committee which meets quarterly.
 Not everything is accepted.

 If you are interested in making a donation to our collection, please read the information below and then complete the Object Donation Form (link at the bottom of the page).
-The Artifacts Committee meets quarterly to review submission.
 Donors will receive communication directly from the Artifacts Committee after the information provided is reviewed.

 Because of its specific mission and limited resources, Heritage Hill only accepts artifacts that meet ALL the following criteria: